iva2k/ionic4-feathersjsplus-starter/TUTORIAL.md

       // !end
     },
 ```

+There is an open [issue](https://github.com/feathers-plus/graphql/issues/18) on the
+npm warning about peer dependency of graphql-tools in join-monster-graphql-tools-adapter.
+This warning can be ignored, as there's no real need for an older graphql-tools version.

 Install and run GraphiQL app <https://github.com/skevy/graphiql-app> to browse the GraphQL endpoint at <http://localhost:3030/graphql>, and enter the query: